How to Use find_src#

 Note

-find_src will by default include ALL scans that have been calibrated and match the source name given.
+find_src will by default include ALL scans that have been calibrated and match the source name or location (within search radius).
 So if you want specific scans and/or sessions to be excluded you need to explicitly tell find_src that.